JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 CPTSD.
 She's often out of town with Raphael.
 She's often out of town into the dungeon; She's also a Summoner, albeit not a very effective one.
+Sample Lines:
+Player-> "Hey.
+You look like someone who knows when to leave before things get ugly.
+That’s rare.”
+Player-> “She’ll be fine.
+She always is.” (about Alicia, if she spirals.)
+Player-> "Alicia's food is the BEST.
+You gotta try it!
+I'll arrange something one day."
+Alicia-> “Hey.
+Don’t look at me like I'm a dangling piece of meat.
+Can I have some privacy?”
+Alicia-> "Of course you're beautiful.
+I've told you this a million times, can't you remember?"
+Alicia-> "You should eat, exercise while I'm gone.
+Dwelling in bed all day will do you no good!"
+Alicia-> "There.
+I've cleaned the house for you.
+Even the toilet.
+It was apocalyptic."

 ????: Runs the Weapons and Armor shop.
 A stub.